 The examples of rule 5 and Rule 7(b), (c) are basic and easy to understand, interpret and comply with compared to other rules of COLREGs.
 However, it is interesting to see those are the first concerns in the full study report (MAIB, 2004).
 The same reports also point out that substantial numbers of accidents took place at night and in restricted visibility.
 The example below shows the collision attributed by poor lookout.

-Case 1 - Poor lookout

-A dredger collided with a fishing vessel in the Dover Traffic Separation Scheme, in daylight, calm conditions and clear visibility. the dredger had been on passage and following the flow of traffic, and the fishing vessel not engaged in fishing, had been crossing the scheme.
+Case 1: Poor lookout - A dredger collided with a fishing vessel in the Dover Traffic Separation Scheme, in daylight, calm conditions and clear visibility.
+The dredger had been on passage and following the flow of traffic, and the fishing vessel not engaged in fishing, had been crossing the scheme.
 The vessels approached each other on a collision course for 10 to 12 minutes with the fishing vessel on the dredger's port bow.
-The watchkeeper on the dredger had seen the other vessel and, having identified it as a fishing vessel not engaged in fishing, was expecting her to alter course at the last minute.
+The watch keeper on the dredger had seen the other vessel and, having identified it as a fishing vessel not engaged in fishing, was expecting her to alter course at the last minute.
 With regard to the provision of a lookout, STCW 95 states that the officer in charge of the navigational watch may be the sole lookout "in daylight" provided it can satisfy the provisions in STCW for lookout requirements (STCW, 95).
-Despite this international requirement to maintain lookout at night, the MAIB research shows that at least three of fifteen vessels had failed to keep a proper lookout at night.
+Despite this international requirement to maintain lookout at night, the MAIB (2004) research shows that at least three of fourteen vessels had failed to keep a proper lookout at night.
+That same research also showed that only a bit over 25% used the radar properly along with the officer on the watch with regard to collisions.

-Figure 3- Vessel failing to keep a proper lookout [Source: Maritime Accident Investigation Branch, 2004]

-Figure 4 - Lookout perspective to Collisions [Source: Maritime Accident Investigation Branch, 2004]

 In the same report, the reason for not maintaining lookout was attributed as "lack of competency".
 However, MAIB believes that poor visual lookout is linked to poor employment of ratings on the bridge (MAIB, 2004).

-Figure 5 - Possible factors of Collisions [Source: Maritime Accident Investigation Branch,2004]

-Bridge watchkeeping practices have inevitably changed in recent years under the influence of automated systems which are being implemented in order to enhance efficiency and safety as well as overcoming the shortage of seafarers (Hwang,.
-C.N, 2001).
-As the advanced automation systems are developed and deployed on board, it influences the international rules and regulations which are under consideration for being updated in parallel to revolved systems on board the vessels.

-An earlier survey conducted among seafarers highlighted the concerns regarding the application of COLREGs rules at sea.
-The questions directed to seafarers and the results were noted that 50% of the response was showing that seafarers either ignored or disregard the COLREGs rules (Syms, R.J, 2002).
+MAIB reports that 20% of collisions are due to fatigue and some 80% due to competency factor.
+Bridge watch keeping practices have inevitably changed in recent years under the influence of automated systems which are being implemented in order to enhance efficiency and safety as well as to overcome the shortage of seafarers.
+As the advanced automation systems are developed and deployed on board, it influences the international rules and regulations which are under consideration for being updated in parallel to evolved systems on board the vessels.
+An earlier survey highlighted the concerns regarding the application of COLREGs rules at sea.
+The questions were directed to seafarers and in the results it was noted that close to 50% of the responses showed that seafarers either ignored or disregarded the COLREGs rules (Syms, 2002).
 In the same survey 90% of the responders identified the reason as "ignorance", "Poor knowledge of COLREGs" and "lack of training".

-Figure 6 - Reasons for manoeuvres contrary to COLREGs (Syms, R.J, 2002).
+Another finding of that survey was that the most common reason for making manoeuvres contrary to the COLREGs was reluctance to deviate/slow down.